merill/merill.github.io/_posts/2019-11-04-password_hash_sync_and_staged_rollout___things_you_need_to_know.md

 However, the first time you add the user to the MFA group they will be able to access this page with just the username and password and sometimes this could be over the internet.
 My recommendation is to secure this page so that it is only accessible from a managed device (ie IsCompliant or Hybrid Joined) and to lock down un-managed devices to the LAN.

 This way you can prevent intruders hijacking a user's account and setting up MFA between the window where you add them to PHS and the user first logging in.
-Steps to turn this on can be found here (https://docs.microsoft.com/bs-latn-ba/azure/active-directory/authentication/howto-registration-mfa-sspr-combined#conditional-access-policies-for-combined-registration)
+Steps to turn this on can be found at [Conditional Access Policies for Combined Registration](https://docs.microsoft.com/bs-latn-ba/azure/active-directory/authentication/howto-registration-mfa-sspr-combined#conditional-access-policies-for-combined-registration)